jchris/testapp019/issue.md

 - The main branch using v0.19.124 works perfectly with the same codebase
 - No console errors are visible before the hang occurs
 - The hang happens immediately on the first keystroke in any input field
+- We've tested multiple dev-preview versions (0.20.14, 0.20.52, 0.20.60, and others) and all exhibit the same hanging behavior
+- This issue has been present in all 0.20.x versions we've tested, though we're unsure how we missed it during earlier testing phases

 ## Minimal Reproduction Code
 ```tsx